zh3028/DR_ferroptosis_3gene_signature/README.md

 This repository contains analysis scripts for two related studies on diabetic retinopathy (DR):

-- **Study 1 (Journal of Translational Medicine, in submission):** Integrative single-cell and machine learning analysis identifies a ferroptosis-related three-gene diagnostic signature for diabetic retinopathy
+- **Study 1 (in submission):** Integrative single-cell and machine learning analysis identifies a ferroptosis-related three-gene diagnostic signature for diabetic retinopathy
-- **Study 2 (Phytomedicine, in preparation):** Therapeutic mechanism of *Tetrastigma hemsleyanum* in diabetic retinopathy: targeting HMOX1/CTSD-mediated ferroptosis in pathogenic macrophages
+- **Study 2 (in preparation):** Therapeutic mechanism of *Tetrastigma hemsleyanum* in diabetic retinopathy: targeting HMOX1/CTSD-mediated ferroptosis in pathogenic macrophages

 ## ScienceDB DOI